acmbpdc/git-guide/docs/workshop.md

 git restore --staged file1
 ```

 You can also `restore` command to discard all the **unstaged** local changes made to your files in your repository.
-This will bring the file back to the last commited state.
+This will bring the file back to the last committed state.

 ```sh
 git restore .